open-ephys/channel-maps-docs/source/_templates/hs onix template eib 6813 adp 7200.rst

     {{ sku }} Channel map.
 For Open Ephys GUI channel numbers, add 1.

 {% if sku == 'OEPS-7741' %}
-.. dropdown:: Channel map if your data were acquired using version 0.4.5 of the Bonsai.Onix1 library
+.. dropdown:: Channel map if your data were acquired using up to version 0.4.5 of the Bonsai.Onix1 library

    .. figure:: /_static/images/OEPS-7741/main/OEPS-7741_channel_map_v0.4.5.jpg
       :align: center